snapappointments/bootstrap-select/README.md

 In your javascript, just add the line:

     $('.selectpicker').selectpicker();

+Or just

+    $('select').selectpicker();

-You can also pass a button bootstrap class to your select using the option `btnStyle`, like:
+You can also pass a button bootstrap class to your select using the option `btnStyle` or the drop direction, like:

     $('.selectpicker').selectpicker({
-      btnStyle: 'btn-info'
+      btnStyle: 'btn-info',
+      direction: 'dropup'
     });

 bootstrap-select will import the classes from your `<select>`.
 So you can apply the `span#` classes from Bootstrap and the bootstrap-select can be responsive